Charge Transfer and $dd$ excitations in AgF$_{2}$: Discussion

-Figure~\ref{fig:ddos} (Top panel) shows the local DOS projected on the different $d$-orbital symmetry in the nonmagnetic (metallic) solution with the abscissa origin set at the Fermi energy.
+Figure~\ref{fig:ddos} (top panel) shows the local DOS from DFT computations, projected on the different $d$-orbital symmetry in the nonmagnetic (metallic) solution with the abscissa origin set now at the Fermi energy.
 Due to the stronger hybridization compared to other symmetries (c.f Table~\ref{DFT_par_table}), the antibonding $d_{x^2-y^2}$ band is half-filled and is well separated from the other (filled) $d$-bands.
-Panel (b) shows the joint DOS between the unoccupied $d_{x^2-y^2}$ and occupied orbitals of the other symmetries representing $d-d$-transitions with a constant matrix element.
-Averaging over the four possible final states (blacklines), one obtains a line shape surprisingly similar in position and overall shape to the $d-d$-RIXS spectra despite neglecting matrix element effects.
+Panel (b) shows the joint DOS between the unoccupied $d_{x^2-y^2}$ and occupied orbitals of the other symmetries, representing $dd$ transitions with a constant matrix element.
+Averaging over the four possible final states (black line), one obtains a line shape surprisingly similar in position and overall shape to the $dd$ RIXS spectra, despite neglecting matrix element effects.
 The theoretical line shape is broader than the experiment, which can be attributed to correlation-induced band narrowing effects absent in DFT.
-Neglecting minor differences, this analysis allows to assign the lower shoulder to transitions of the $d_{x^2-y^2}$ hole to $z^2$ orbitals the higher peak to transitions to mainly $xz$ orbitals and the intermediate band to a mixed character.
+Neglecting minor differences, this analysis allows assigning the lower shoulder to transitions of the $d_{x^2-y^2}$ hole to $z^2$ orbitals, the higher peak to transitions to mainly $xz$ orbitals and the intermediate band to a mixed character.
 Such assignments are in general good agreement with previous works regarding fluoroargentates~\cite{Friebel1975,Monnier1991,Aramburu1992,Valiente1994,Mazej2015}.
-Notice, however, that here the peaks tend to have a mixed symmetry which can be attributed to the influence of the ligand orbitals which depart strongly from $D_{4h}$-symmetry as discussed in Sec.~\ref{sec:theory}.
+Notice, however, that in our work the peaks tend to have a mixed symmetry which can be attributed to the influence of the ligand orbitals which depart strongly from $D_{4h}$-symmetry as discussed in Sec.~\ref{sec:theory}.

-The good agreement of the {\em metallic} DFT solution with the $d-d$-transitions of the correlated {\em insulator} may seem at first sight surprising.
-However, such a result would be completely spoiled if a magnetic DFT solution is used as all orbitals with $\nu_2\ne\nu_1$, except the majority one (say $\nu_1=d_{x^2-y^2\uparrow}$), would be shifted by $U^{(dd)}(\nu_1,\nu_2,\nu_2,\nu_1) n_{\nu_1}$ with $n_{\nu_1}$ the average hole occupancy.
-Instead, such a large shift is not operative in a real $d-d$ transition as it is essentially a one-particle process and the onsite Coulomb interaction is not involved.
-The nonmagnetic computation, instead, avoids the large Coulomb shift and includes only shifts due to the ligand and crystal fields which are the relevant ones.
+Being the compound an insulator, it may appear natural to describe it with a DFT+$U$ method\cite{Anisimov1992} and an antiferromagnetic ground state as a starting point.
+Instead, our computation of $dd$ transitions neglects the Hubbard-$U$.
+This is not important here because $dd$ excitations are charge neutral, i.e. an electron is taken from one-orbital and put in another orbital so that the Hubbard $U$ does not play an important role.
+The nonmagnetic computation, includes only shifts due to the ligand and crystal fields, which are the relevant ones.
+Instead, a DFT+$U$ computation would include an additional large $U$ shift from the outset in a mean-field manner, spoiling the agreement.